Auckland floods: Body found in caves where boy went missing

 - Published

-A body has been found in the New Zealand caves where a teen went missing during a school trip on Tuesday.
+A body has been found in New Zealand caves where a teenager went missing during a school trip on Tuesday.

 He was among a group of 17 who went to the Abbey Caves despite widespread flooding in the Auckland region.